sudiptpa/guid/README.md

 ### Usage

 #### Laravel
-If using Laravel 5, include the service provider within your `config/app.php` file.
+To consume the this package from Laravel application, register the package service provider within your `config/app.php` file.

 ```php
 'providers' => [